sheetal-a-j/design_patterns/design_pattern.md

   # The static method that controls the access to the singleton instance.
   #
-  # This implementation let you subclass the Singleton class while keeping just one instance of each subclass around.
+  # This implementation lets you subclass the Singleton class while keeping just one instance of each subclass around.
   def self.instance
     @instance
   end